METER READER/COLLECTOR

 REPORTS TO:

-Electric Engineering Manager with leadership from the Substation & Relay Crew Leader and Electric Crew Leader
+Electric Operations Manager with crew leadership from Tree Trimming Working Crew Leader

 STATUS/HOURS:

-Driving is an essential function of this position.
-Therefore, a valid Oregon Driver’s License (must obtain within first six-months) is required.
+• Driving is an essential function of this position.
+Therefore, a valid Oregon CDL Class B driver’s license is required.
+A CDL Class A is preferred.

 The following application materials are required: